 - A. Medical Detoxification Programs.
 Medical detoxification programs provide services related to medical management of the physiological and psychological symptoms of withdrawal from alcohol and/or another drug of misuse that is provided in a hospital or free standing, appropriately equipped setting. - 1.
 Medical detoxification programs shall develop and implement policies and procedures that include, but are not limited to, the following: - a.
 The program shall have established written admission, continuing care, and discharge criteria. - b.
 The program shall have a written agreement with a hospital for transferring individuals in cases of medical emergencies. - c.
 There shall be a written physician-approved detoxification protocol or standing detoxification orders for each substance for which the program provides a detoxification service. - d.
 There shall be a written policy to address individuals leaving detoxification treatment against the advice of staff.
-The policy shall include: - (1) The person served shall be informed, both verbally and in writing, of the risks of leaving treatment prematurely; - (2) The individual shall be provided a list of possible withdrawal danger signs particular to his or her detoxification protocol; - (3) The person shall sign an "Against Medical Advice" form; and - (4) The signature shall be witnessed by a staff member. - (AA) If the client refuses to sign the "Against Medical Advice" form the organization staff shall document this on the form and sign the form. - Staffing shall provide twenty-four (24) hour, awake, on-site care and the program shall be open seven (7) days a week.
+The policy shall include: - The person served shall be informed, both verbally and in writing, of the risks of leaving treatment prematurely; - (2) The individual shall be provided a list of possible withdrawal danger signs particular to his or her detoxification protocol; - (3) The person shall sign an "Against Medical Advice" form; and - (4) The signature shall be witnessed by a staff member. - (4) -(AA) If the client refuses to sign the "Against Medical Advice" form the organization staff shall document this on the form and sign the form. - 2.
+Staffing shall provide twenty-four (24) hour, awake, on-site care and the program shall be open seven (7) days a week.
 Adequate staffing levels shall be maintained to admit, treat, and discharge individuals. - 3.
-A complete medical history and physical examination shall be performed and documented on each individual within twenty-four (24) hours of admission. - 4.
-A biopsychosocial assessment shall be completed and documented within seventy-two (72) hours of admission.
-Assessments may be reviewed.
+A complete medical history and physical examination shall be performed and documented on each individual within twenty-four (24) hours of admission. - A biopsychosocial assessment shall be completed and documented within seventy-two (72) hours of admission.
+Assessments may be reviewed, revised, and updated if the person is readmitted within one (1) year of the first admission.